site24x7/puppet-site24x7/README.md

 Params
 ============

-$site24x7agent_APIkey = Your API Key is available under the Site24x7 "Add Server Monitor" page.
+$site24x7agent_devicekey = Your device Key is available under the Site24x7 "Add Server Monitor" page.
 Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoring.

-Site24x7 API key is unique for your account.
-Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.
+Site24x7 device key is unique for your account.
+Alternate device Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.

 $site24x7agent_proxy = Proxy server required to connect to the Site24x7 servers.
 Example : user:password@proxyhost:proxyport